IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/platform-overview/example-apps.md

 implement additional functionality for the relevant car model.
 The reference implementation is wired up to the Vehicle Hardware Abstraction Layer (VHAL) in the Android Automotive platform.

-The reference application can be launched by touching the climate control area in the status bar at the bottom of the screen, called the _Climate Control Center_.
+The reference implementation can be launched by touching the climate control area in the status bar at the bottom of the screen, called the _Climate Control Center_.
 The most common HVAC functionalities, like changing the temperature, can also be accessed through the Climate Control Center directly, without having to launch the application.